sassoftware/viya4-deployment/README.md

         ...           <- folders containing user defined customizations
 ```

-#### Viya Customizations
+#### SAS Viya Customizations

-Viya customizations are automatically read in from folders under site-config.
-To do so, first create the folder structure detailed in the [Customize Deployment Overlays](#customize-deployment-overlays) section above.
-Afterwards you can copy the desired overlays into a sub-folder under site-config.
-Once complete you can run the viya4-deployment tool and it will detect and add the overlays to the proper section in the kustomization.yaml
+SAS Viya deployment customizations are automatically read in from folders under `/site-config`.
+To provide customizations, first create the folder structure detailed in the [Customize Deployment Overlays](#customize-deployment-overlays) section above.
+Then copy the desired overlays into a subfolder under `/site-config`.
+When you have completed these steps, you can run the viya4-deployment playbook.
+It will detect and add the overlays to the proper section of the kustomization.yaml file for the SAS Viya deployment.

-<sub> Note that you do not need to modify the kustomization.yaml.
-The tool will automatically add the custom overlays to the kustomization.yaml file.<sub>
+**Note:** You do not need to modify the kustomization.yaml file.
+The playbook automatically adds the custom overlays to the kustomization.yaml file, based on the values you have specified.

-For Example:
+For example:

-- /deployments is the BASE_DIR
+- `/deployments` is the BASE_DIR
-- Cluster named demo-cluster
+- The target cluster is named demo-cluster
-- Namespace will be named demo-ns
+- The namespace will be named demo-ns
-- Add in a custom overlay that modifies cas
+- Add in a custom overlay that modifies the CAS server

 ```bash
   /deployments                        <- parent directory